Arc vs Chrome (2026): Is Arc Browser Worth Switching From Chrome?

 Who Should Choose What?

-You are a developer or designer who wants separate Spaces for work, side projects, and personal browsing.
-The Command Bar, split view, and AI features make it a transformative experience for power users.
+You're a developer or designer who wants separate Spaces for work, side projects, and personal browsing.
+The Command Bar, split view, and AI features make it genuinely transformative for power users who spend 8+ hours in the browser.

 You want the most compatible, reliable, and fast browser on all platforms.
 Chrome works on Android, Linux, and everything else.
-It is the safe choice for anyone not wanting to learn a new UI paradigm.
+It's the safe choice for anyone who doesn't want to learn a new UI paradigm.

 Frequently Asked Questions